espressif/esp-adf/docs/en/get-started/get-started-esp32-lyratd-msc.rst

     .. note::

         The socket may be used with mobile phone headsets and is compatible with OMPT standard headsets only.
-It does work with CTIA headsets.
+It does not work with CTIA headsets.
 Please refer to `Phone connector (audio) <https://en.wikipedia.org/wiki/Phone_connector_(audio)#TRRS_standards>`_ on Wikipedia.

 Left Speaker Output
     Output socket to connect 4 ohm speaker.
 The pins have a standard 2.54 mm / 0.1" pitch.